cdenq/fda-food-violation-score-predictor/README.md

 <a name="results-note"></a>
 ### Ending Note about AI in Social Contexts

-It is important to not over-rely on model predictions.
-An often overlooked problem with models is that we assume the ingested dataset to be perfect when this is often not the case.
-The dataset itself might inadvertently bias against certain types of establishments because it doesn't collect all the relevant data, potentially was collected under non-normal circumstances, or the data contains systemic bias that the model then further perpetuates.
-This could again lead to unfair targeting and reputational concerns for certain businesses.
+It is important to not over-rely on ML predictions, as there are potentially overlooked limitations and biases in the datasets used to train them.
+For example, datasets may not capture all relevant data, may be collected under atypical conditions, or contain inherent biases, leading to skewed model predictions.
+This can result in unjust and costly outcomes, especially in the regulatory space.

-- E.g. High violation rates may occur due to a negligent local supplier that supplies meat to nearby restaurants (which all happen to be asian).
-Because tracking the source provider of meat isn't a data point, it may be the case that the model conflates being asian with the badly maintained food quality (which again, is the fault of the supplier, not the restaurant), which then results in the model predicting that universally, asian restaurants are more likelihood at risk of violation based on the strong correlation in this local case.
+- Example: A model might wrongly associate a particular ethnicity of restaurants with poor food quality due to an external factor like a negligent local supplier (which is not captured in the dataset).
+This could lead to unfair predictions about these establishments.

-- E.g. Inspections happened during a time when the neighboring establishment had pests, and that ended up bleeding over to the restaurant under scrutiny.
-Thus, this non-normal circumstance would effectively corrupt the prediction for the restaurant.
+- Example: Data collected during unusual circumstances, like pest infestations in neighboring establishments, can inaccurately influence the model's predictions for a restaurant.

-- E.g. Historically, inspectors were more likely to downrate minority-owned restaurants, leading to a noticeable historical pattern in the dataset.
-The model would ingest this pattern and predict that minority-owned restaurants were more likely to have more violations in the future, leading to more visits to the establishment that are expecting to give poor scores, which then leads to more minority-owned restaurants getting violations, etc. This cycle would perpetuate the systemic bias against minorities.
+- Example: Historical biases in data, such as inspectors disproportionately downrating minority-owned restaurants, can perpetuate systemic bias in model predictions, creating a cycle of unjustified scrutiny and violations for these businesses.

 **In general, while models may provide stronger predictive powers that lead to better efficiency, we must always ensure that the models are developed transparently and ethically to ensure that the results do not come at the cost of others.
-Careful consideration of the results (e.g. placing them in social contexts to see if they make sense), continued iterative improvements to modeling, and diligent scrutiny of the provided dataset are critical.**
+Careful consideration of the results, continued iterative improvements to modeling, and diligent scrutiny of the provided dataset are critical.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>